prajwalgatti/EEG_Controlled_Rover/README.md

 In the future, we would like to write a deep learning model to classify the raw vectorised EEG data.
 Possibly a CNN-RNN or an LSTM network.

-Corresponding blog post is at: [Medium](https://medium.com/@prajwalgatti/mind-controlled-rover-2f43bcfe8eb6)
+Read the blog post: [Medium](https://medium.com/@prajwalgatti/mind-controlled-rover-2f43bcfe8eb6)

 Watch the demo video [here](https://www.youtube.com/watch?v=d1QNUIWfFfg).